Skip to Content

 Call to transformation: "This isn't just about improving coordination.
 It's about fundamentally transforming how we work together."

-See how that works?
-Each layer uses different influence mechanisms, creating multiple pathways for your message to land.
-Some people respond to emotion.
-Others need logic.
-Still others are moved by social proof or structural thinking.
+Each layer uses a different influence mechanism, creating multiple pathways for your message to land.
+Some people in the room respond to emotion.
+Others need the logic.
+Still others won't move until they hear what everyone else is doing.

 The Influence Vocabulary in Action: Real Scenarios